KimDuclos/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+# QUESTIONS ANSWERED HERE ##

 1. What is the difference between an adaptive website and a fully responsive website?

+        Adaptive - has aspects of fixed website (for speed) and uses a combination of hard coded pixes and breakpoints for different devices, but not all devices.
+It usuall only has breakpoints for desktop, tablet and phone.
+                - Uses media queries that are hard coded at each breakpoint

+        Fully Responsive -  A combination of fixed, adaptive and fluid.
+Media queries are used grow and shrink the viewport by contraining responsive units rather than hard coding breakpoints.
+                        - sizes usually divided between desktop, tablet and phone but are fluid between breakpoints using responsive media queries.

 2. Describe what it means to be mobile first vs desktop first.

+        -  Mobile to desktop means that the initial design of the website is for the viewport of a phone.
+It then uses breakpoints to expand the screen for tablet and then desktop.
+        - min-width is used instead of max-width (from desktop to mobile).
+Breakpoints use media queries to grow the size to tablet and then desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+             It allows for an easy calculation when choosing rem sizes for fonts.
+For example: 2.4 rem = 24px, 1.4rem = 14px using a base 10 model.

 4. How would you describe preprocessing to someone new to CSS?

+        A preprocessor converts an often easier to read syntax into proper CSS.
+For example, Less syntax allow for nesting elements such as they are in HTML.
+The preprocessor then converts that syntax into usable CSS in the original format.

+        nav {
+            font-size: 18px;
+            h1 {
+                font-size: 16px
+            }
+        }

+        Would convert to:

+        nav {
+            font-size: 18px;
+        }
+        nav h1 {
+            font-size: 16;
+        }

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+        The nesting layout makes things amazing to read.
+I'm able to see it just as the HTML laid it out, rather than making lengthy lines to reach nested elements.
+        The parametric mixin confused me at first since we were just using it on one thing with one style.
+I can see how it would be useful very organized on multiple elements that have some same styles and some different.
+I could just reuse the mixin to repeat the same styles and then hard code the different styles.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.